Dynamics of opinion polarization: gFJ is globally polarizing but locally depolarizing

 \subsubsection{How to find polarizing opinion vectors}

 In Theorem~\ref{theo:gFJ_p2p3p4} we have derived the sufficient and necessary condition for gFJ to be polarizing.
 We can give a first characterization of the polarizing vectors with $P_2, P_3$, and $P_4$: they can always be chosen with concordant entries (i.e., $\textrm{sgn}(s_i) = \textrm{sgn}(s_j), \forall i,j$).
-This is what is affirmed by the following theorem. \begin{theorem}[$P_2,P_3,P_4$ polarizing vectors can be obtained with concordant entries] Whenever the model is polarizing with $P_i$, $i=2,3,4$, and $\bm{s}$ is a polarizing opinion vector, $\pm|\bm{s}|$ (that have concordant entries) are polarizing vectors inducing greater or equal (than that of s) polarization.
+For a vector $\bm{x}=(x_i)_i$, we will indicate with $\bm{x}^\text{abs}$ the vector with positive entries given by $\bm{x}^\text{abs} = \left(\left|x_i\right|\right)_i $.
+This is what is affirmed by the following theorem. \begin{theorem}[$P_2,P_3,P_4$ polarizing vectors can be obtained with concordant entries] Whenever the model is polarizing with $P_i$, $i=2,3,4$, and $\bm{s}$ is a polarizing opinion vector, $\pm\bm{s}^\textrm{abs}$ (that have concordant entries) are polarizing vectors inducing greater or equal (than that of s) polarization.
 Furthermore, if the network has no naive nodes and $\Lambda W$ is \emph{irreducible} (i.e. the graph induced by $\Lambda W$ is strongly connected), the polarizing opinion vector that \emph{maximises} the polarization has concordant entries. \end{theorem}

 This result is important and also pretty intuitive: since the $P_{2,3,4}$ polarization captures the shift from a neutral state (close to $0$) to an extreme state (close to $1$ or $-1$), the polarization calculated on the same vector with all the entries concordant must be greater or equal, because it is easier for nodes to cooperatively move toward the corresponding extreme.
 Instead, when entries are discordant, nodes have to mitigate between discordant opinions and thus are less free to vary in one of the two directions.
 This always occurs if the nodes are susceptible and non-stubborn, otherwise there would be disconnected communities and the cooperation would be impossible (this is what the conditions of the second part guarantee).